JoeKabongo/Deliverr-exercise/README.md

 2. If not possible, look accross warehouse and find possible shipments
 3. Return the one with the cheapest cost

-I would love to hear about any other optimal approaches than
+I would love to hear about any optimal approache to solve this questin!

-Other solution attempt:
+Other approach I attempted:
 I tried a more optimal greedy approach that greedly takes items from warehouses with max inventory.
 This approach guarenteed to get a shipment with least warehouses involved but did not guarenteed the cheapest cost in term of warehouse position in the array.
-For example it would chose [4,5] warehouse to ship from rather than [1,3]
+For example it would choose [4,5] warehouse to ship order rather than [1,3]